openbsd/xenocara/lib/mesa/docs/envvars.rst

 :envvar:`MESA_LOG_FILE`
    specifies a file name for logging all errors, warnings, etc., rather than stderr
-:envvar:`MESA_TEX_PROG`
-   if set, implement conventional texture environment modes with fragment programs (intended for developers only) :envvar:`MESA_TNL_PROG` if set, implement conventional vertex transformation operations with vertex programs (intended for developers only).
-Setting this variable automatically sets the :envvar:`MESA_TEX_PROG` variable as well.
 :envvar:`MESA_EXTENSION_OVERRIDE`
    can be used to enable/disable extensions.
 A value such as ``GL_EXT_foo -GL_EXT_bar`` will enable the ``GL_EXT_foo`` extension and disable the ``GL_EXT_bar`` extension.
+Note that this will override extensions override configured using driconf.
 :envvar:`MESA_EXTENSION_MAX_YEAR`
    The ``GL_EXTENSIONS`` string returned by Mesa is sorted by extension year.
 If this variable is set to year X, only extensions defined on